leofukui/neta/README.md

 * 💬 **Process Text Messages:** Send prompts directly from WhatsApp.
 * 🖼️ **Process Image Messages:** Send images from WhatsApp for AI analysis.
 * 👓 **Optimized for Readability:** Default settings aim for concise replies suitable for smart glasses or quick reading.

-## Architecture

-Want to see the setup under the hood?
-Check out the [ARCHITECTURE.md](docs/ARCHITECTURE.md).

 ## In Progress ⏰